Healthy Homes Assessment Kelburn

 Kelburn Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is required in all Kelburn and New Zealand rental homes where it is reasonably practicable to install.
+• Underfloor and ceiling insulation is compulsory for all Kelburn and New Zealand rental homes where it is reasonably practicable to install.

-• Property managers and landlords have to keep records that prove conformance with all Healthy Homes Standard that apply or will apply during the tenure of an apartment rental.
+• Property managers and landlords are required to keep records that demonstrate conformance with the Healthy Homes Standards that apply or will apply during the tenure of the rental property.

-• Private landlords and property managers are required to make sure that their rental properties are in compliance according to Healthy Homes Standard within 90 days of any new, renewed , or altered tenant.
+• Property managers and private landlords must make sure that their rental properties are in compliance with the Healthy Homes Standard within 90 days of a new, renewed or varied tenant.

-• All the boarding households (except Kainga Ora and Community Housing Providers with registered Boarding house tenancies) are required to comply with Healthy Homes Standard regardless of when the tenancy began.
+• All boarder houses (except Kainga Ora and Community Housing Providers with registered Boarding house tenancies) must comply with the Healthy Homes Standard regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes